jamesmosier/jamez14.github.io/blog/_posts/2015-10-14-angular-filter-buttons.md

 </div>
 {% endhighlight %}

-The second part of the markup contains the `ng-repeat` with the filter attribute pointing to `vm.filterProducts`, which when a button is clicked it sets the value to be filtered.
+The second part of the markup contains the `ng-repeat` with the filter attribute pointing to `vm.filterProducts`, so when a button is clicked it sets the value to be filtered.
 Angular handles the rest by returning a new array that is automatically displayed in the UI.

 {% highlight html %}
 <ul>